Thrishanth28/n8n-automation-agents/README.md

 ## 📸 Workflow Overview

 ```
-The image that i given in the below
+The image that i given in the below file Screenshot 2026-03-10 224914.png

 ---